zohannn/HUMP/README.md

 The purpose of this document is to provide a brief installation guide of the library, while more technical details are described in the [Wiki pages](https://github.com/zohannn/HUMP/wiki).

 ## Installation guide
-Folloe the instructions to guide your installation of the HUMP library.
+Follow the instructions to guide your installation of the HUMP library.

 ### Dependencies
 1. Install the [Eigen libraries](http://eigen.tuxfamily.org/index.php?title=Main_Page).